-8.3.2.3 Style.
-The thesis must conform to the AD style regulation (see section 10), and spelling must be consistent with a recognized Canadian standard.
+8.3.2.2 Style.
+The thesis must conform to the AD style regulation (see section 9), and spelling must be consistent with a recognized Canadian standard.

-8.3.2.4 Title page.
+8.3.2.3 Title page.
 The title page of the thesis shall include the following elements: (a) the title and subtitle (on the upper third of the page); (b) specification of the degree program, according to the sample form following, as appropriate; c) the student's full legal name (no nicknames, diminutives, or aliases); (d) the place and date of submission (at the bottom of the page); (e) notice of copyright.

-8.3.2.3.1 Sample form of degree specification for Th.M. thesis.
+8.3.2.3.1 Sample form of degree specification for an M.A.

+thesis.
 A Thesis submitted to the Faculty of ...
 College and the ...
 Department of the Toronto School of Theology.
-In partial fulfilment of the requirements for the degree of Master of Theology awarded by ... [the formal name of the college of registration] and the University of Toronto.
+In partial fulfilment of the requirements for the degree of Master of Arts in Theology awarded by the University of St. Michael's College.